apostrophecms/seo/README.md

 });
 ```

 Finally, you may only want to use Google Tag Manager for all analytics and site verification needs.
-Set `seoTagMangerOnly: true` in `@apostrophecms/global` to do this.
+Set `seoTagManagerOnly: true` in `@apostrophecms/global` to do this.
 Doing so will override the other options, making their presence irrelevant if also set.
 ```js
 require('apostrophe')({
   shortName: 'MYPROJECT',